Gift Guides · Baby Shower

 The easiest interpretation of “gender-neutral baby gift” produces a table full of beige: oat-colored swaddles, cream-everything baskets, the kind of nursery palette that communicates safety above all else.
 This isn’t wrong, exactly.
 It’s just a different kind of default — one color family instead of two.

 The better version is something else.
 It’s a gift that fits any baby and any family not because it is carefully inoffensive, but because it is actually good.
 The board book that earns its place on the shelf.
-The bodysuit in forest green that photographs better than anything pink or blue would have.
-The bouncer that works because it was designed to work, not because someone chose a neutral SKU.
+The bodysuit in fog grey that photographs better than anything pink or blue would have.
+The sleep bag that gets used every night for a year because it was designed to work, not because someone chose a neutral SKU.

 This guide is for that version.
-Thirty-something products across clothing, swaddles, books, gear, nursery objects, and gifts for the actual adults having the baby — none of which announce a gender, and none of which feel like they were trying not to.
+Twenty-nine products across clothing, swaddles, books, nursery objects, bath, play, and daily-use gear — none of which announce a gender, and none of which feel like they were trying not to.

 01 · Clothing that doesn’t require an opinion